AmphiBee/pollen-documentation/ajax.md

 # Ajax

-The `Ajax` facae simplifies the management of AJAX calls in your Laravel application by providing a simple and configurable abstraction.
+The `Ajax` facade simplifies the management of AJAX calls in your Laravel application by providing a simple and configurable abstraction.

 The `Ajax` class allows you to manage AJAX calls using chainable configuration methods.